Belaya Kalitva: History

+It was founded in 1703.
+Bila Kalytva, as it was known in Ukrainian at the time, was administratively part of the Donets Governorate of Ukraine from 1920 to 1924.
+Afterwards it passed to Russia within the Soviet Union.
+During World War II, it was occupied by Germany from July 1942 to January 1943.

 Administrative and municipal status

 Within the framework of administrative divisions, Belaya Kalitva serves as the administrative center of Belokalitvinsky District.
 As an administrative division, it is, together with three rural localities, incorporated within Belokalitvinsky District as Belokalitvinskoye Urban Settlement.
 As a municipal division, this administrative unit also has urban settlement status and is a part of Belokalitvinsky Municipal District.